Shakshi-das/c-programs/README.md

 # c-programs

-A repo of some basic c programs and projects.
+A repo of some basic and intermediate level c programs.